QTIM-Lab/model_conversion/export_executorch_vulkan/README.md

 Now that we have the model, we need to be able to run it

 I wrote a bash script.
-Run it from the executorch folder:
+Run it from this export_executorch_vulkan folder:

 First build and install: